Awelson/Blog/docs/Japanese Section 🗾/Vocabulary/kakukakushikajika.md

 "Maybe it's an archaic term that no one bothers to use anymore?"
 Turns out I was half correct.

-While it was written as 斯々然々 in the anime, this term is not often as such.
+While it was written as 斯々然々 in the anime, this term is not often used as such.
 Instead, it is usually written in full hiragana, かくかくしかじか.
 It is often used in media as a practical phrase that an author can use as a placeholder for some long explanation that the reader/viewer might already be aware of.
 For example, imagine the following situation :

 - Scene 1 : Something happens to character A
 - Scene 2 : Character B shows up and asks what happened